Goobber33/Horiseon-Refactor/README.md

 https://goobber33.github.io/Horiseon-Refactor/#social-media-marketing

+# Installation

+Install the index.html, style.css and the images folder and run it in your own IDE.

 # Usage

  A screenshot of some sections of code from my HTML and CSS for this project.
+The website should resemble this screenshot when deployed.

 ![CSS](assets/images/images-readme/css.png)